-If you are higher up from the surface of the earth, you can see a larger area, but in less detail.
+Altitude determines what you see.
+If you are higher up from the surface of the earth, you can see a large area, but in less detail.
 At lower altitude, you see a smaller area, but in greater detail.

-Likewise, there are high-altitude planning projects, which look at a large area (a city, a county, an urban region) and identify appropriate solutions to problems that exist at that scale.
+In planning, there are high-altitude projects, which look at a large area (a city, a county, an urban region) and identify appropriate solutions to problems that exist at that scale.
 There are also lower altitude projects, all the way down to parcel-level development approval, or, in my business, detailed designs of a transit station or a bus schedule.

 On the other hand, plans that remain at high altitude — regional structure plans, vision plans, “strategic” plans, etc — don’t have any effect on reality unless they’re implemented by actions at lower altitudes.